 While we can note many common post-partum issues a new mom might face (depression, nursing difficulties, clotting of the uterus, infections,) one that is less commonly addressed is postpartum vein health.
 Many lack basic knowledge that there could be an issue, despite the risk of blood clots remaining high for up to 12 weeks after birth.

-So, what can a new mom do to reduce her risk of blood clots and vein disease after baby’s arrival?
+So, what can a new mom do to reduce her risk of blood clots and vein disease after the baby’s arrival?

 - Exercise: Take it slow, but gradually increase activity to keep from overworking sensitive muscles during recovery.

 - Sit in a healthy way: Keep your legs elevated when you can, as it helps keep the circulatory system operating in peak performance.
 Also, avoid crossing your legs.

 - For leg pain and varicose veins, try compression stockings, which help blood circulate back to the heart.

 - Be mindful of weight: Keeping weight in check can naturally alleviate extra pressure on the veins but do so healthfully and safely.

 - Treat yourself to a massage: This induces relaxation and boosts circulation, which can help prevent venous disease, blood clots, and varicose veins.

 What should I keep an eye out for?